csloz/trimui_brick_dev/README.md

 COLUMNS=225;LINES=70;export COLUMNS LINES;

 ```

-#You should see a columns;lines added now
+/mnt/SDCARD/System/bin and below has binaries, and the shell should be more usable as it has more tools.

-#/mnt/SDCARD/System/bin and below has binaries, and the shell should be more usable.
+wget has ssl capability now, etc

 TO DO